 GasanMamo Insurance Limited is a limited liability company incorporated in Malta.
-The Company was formed in 1999 after a merger between two leading insurance providers - Gasan Insurance Agency Limited And Galdes & Mamo Limited In 2003, the Company was transformed from an agency into an insurance company and was licensed by the MFSA to write general insurance business in Malta in terms of Section 7 of the Insurance Business Act 1998.
+The Company was formed after the merger between two leading insurance providers - Gasan Insurance Agency Limited and Galdes & Mamo Limited.
+In 2003, the Company was transformed from an agency into an insurance company and was licensed by the MFSA to write general insurance business in Malta in terms of Section 7 of the Insurance Business Act 1998.
 The Company was also granted rights to provide services under the Freedom of Services Legislation in terms of the European Passporting Rights in several European Countries.